-- 3. If the status of the containers is "ended": - Remove the old containers by running: docker rm -f \$ (docker ps -qa) - cd to /opt/insight/maps\cdb/ - Set the CDB\IP parameter: export CDB\IP=<CDB IP> - Start the containers again by running: docker-compose up -d - 4.
-Check logs for errors; the output is color-coded based on container:
+- 3. If the status of the containers is "ended": - Remove the old containers by running: docker rm -f \$(docker ps -qa) - cd to /opt/insight/maps\cdb/ - Set the CDB\IP parameter: export CDB\IP=IP Address of the Database Server - Start the containers again by running: docker-compose up -d - 4.
+Check the logs for errors.
+The output is color-coded based on container: